ayamdobhal/subreddit-notifier/README.md

 # subreddit-notifier
-A simple python script that utilizes praw and termux API to send a notification whenever there is a new post in the user specified subreddit.
-Checks for new posts every minute.
+A simple python script that utilizes praw and termux API to send a notification whenever there is a new submission in the user specified subreddit.
+Checks for new submissions every minute.
 Works with termux.

 ## Usage
 clone the repository: